Amaseal/decor/src/categories/posts/wooden-trays.md

 ---
+products:
+  - Advent set Black
 layout: blog
 title: Wooden trays
 order: 3
+tags:
+  - Rectangle Tray
+  - Square Tray
 image:
   source: /images/wooden-trays-titulbilde-1-.jpg
   alt: Wooden tray
-products:
-  - Advent set Black
-description: description
+description: Usable as a serving tray while you have your breakfast, an ottoman tray in your living room or as a candle or decoration holder on your bedside table.
+Also perfect housewarming, Birthday or Mother's Day gift.
 description_images:
   image_1:
     image_1_source: /images/wooden-trays-titulbilde-1-.jpg